-Won't they penalize me for that?
+Won't my auto insurance company penalize me for that?

 "It's as though you weren't driving at all, as far as they're concerned," he said.
 "Once your status is accurately communicated to the insurance company, they're pretty much happy with what they have."

 Still, that isn't always the case.
-Insurers might drop you if they think you're too much of a risk, Gusner warned, and they'll probably try to sell you on extra products for ride-sharing drivers.
+Insurers might drop you if they think you're too much of a risk, Gusner warned, and they'll probably try to sell you on extra products for rideshare drivers.

 They could also deny coverage.
 Dave Pratt, a business leader at Progressive, said the company allows new customers to specify that they work for a "TNC" — a transportation network company, the industry's designation for ride-hailing firms.
-But "TNC drivers won't be able to obtain a standard personal auto policy in states where we don't yet offer coverage for TNC activity," Pratt wrote in an email.
+But "TNC drivers won't be able to obtain a standard insurance policy in states where we don't yet offer coverage for TNC activity," Pratt wrote in an email.